 Just 50 years ago, air conditioning was a luxury.
 Today, AC is a staple of the American lifestyle.
-This necessary luxury has transformed the way we live, work, and play in New Albany, IN And Surrounding Areas.
+This necessary luxury has transformed the way we live, work, and play in New Albany, IN and surrounding areas.
 Now we can build bigger buildings, assemble in larger groups, develop modern medicine and free ourselves from the uncertainty of the weather.
 Even reading this article, on a website, hosted by a server in a climate-controlled server room wouldn’t be possible without the invention of air conditioning.

 In today’s world, it is inconceivable to even consider staying in a sweltering hot room without air conditioning.
 Can you even imagine a New Albany, IN hotel that doesn’t offer air conditioning?
 The sheer thought is laughable.
 Would you stay in a movie theatre when the AC is out?
 They would be better off shutting down the business completely.